Rain (Madonna song): Recording and composition

 "Rain" was written and produced by Madonna and Shep Pettibone.
 It was recorded at the Mastermix and Soundworks Studios in New York City, along with the rest of the Erotica album.
 Personnel working on the song included Pettibone on sequencing, keyboard arrangement, and programming; Anthony Shimkin on drum programming; Dennis Mitchell and Robin Hancock as recording engineers; and Goh Hotoda as mixing engineer.

-Described as an "optimistic" pop ballad with influences of R&B, trip hop, and new-age music, (Note: Attributed to multiple sources, including The A.V.
-Club, Billboard, Parade, and The Washington Post.)
-"Rain" drew comparisons to the work of Peter Gabriel and Jimmy Jam and Terry Lewis.
-Its lyrics use water and rainfall as metaphors for love, presenting both as restorative forces capable of washing away past heartache.
-Anthony Violanti from The Buffalo News highlighted the song's "heartfelt intensity", while Billboards Chuck Arnold interpreted it as reflecting "love in the age of AIDS".
+Musically, it is a pop ballad with influences from R&B, trip hop, and new-age music.
+(Note: Attributed to The A.V.
+Club, Billboard, and Parade.)
+Richard Harrington of The Washington Post and Fiona MacPherson-Amador of Collider both characterized the song as optimistic, with the latter noting how its harmonic structure creates a sense of relief.
+"Rain" drew comparisons to the work of Peter Gabriel, as well as Jimmy Jam and Terry Lewis.
 Billboard further characterized the track by its gentle rhythmic pulse and shimmering layers of synthesizers.
-Critics described the arrangement as evoking a cleansing atmosphere, with percussive patterns reminiscent of falling rain and production that drew on British downtempo and trip hop styles.
+The A.V.
+Club described the arrangement as evoking a cleansing atmosphere, with percussive patterns reminiscent of falling rain and production that drew on British downtempo and trip hop styles.
 Orchestra hits accentuate the tension before it resolves in a more hopeful tone during the bridge.
 The Independent observed that its use of reverse tom drums and rhythmic synthesizer effects recalled Scritti Politti's 1985 track "Perfect Way".
-Parry Gettelman of the Orlando Sentinel compared the inclusion of literal rain sounds to the experimental use of typewriter clicks and breaking glass on other Erotica tracks.
+Parry Gettelman of the Orlando Sentinel compared the inclusion of rain sounds to the experimental use of typewriter clicks and breaking glass on other Erotica tracks.

-According to Rikky Rooksby, author of The Complete Guide to the Music of Madonna, the bridge shifts from B♭ major to C major and features two spoken passages in the left and right channels following a sung "Here comes the sun, and I say", a nod to the Beatles' 1969 song, which John Myers of Yahoo!
+According to Rikky Rooksby, author of The Complete Guide to the Music of Madonna, the bridge shifts from B♭ major to C major and features two spoken passages in the left and right channels following a sung "Here comes the sun", a nod to the Beatles' 1969 song.
+Rooksby also noted the song's "dynamic" crescendo toward the end, which John Myers of Yahoo!
 Voices described as an "escape from the deluge of the rain with the breaking of the sun".

+Lyrically, "Rain" uses water and rainfall as metaphors for love, presenting both as restorative forces capable of washing away past heartache.
+MacPherson-Amador viewed the song as an expression of emotional intimacy, describing its lyrics as a narrative about the joy of being "seen and heard" and arguing that they present affection as something that transcends physical intimacy.
+In one part, Madonna sings: "When you looked into my eyes/And you said goodbye/Could you see my tears/When I turned the other way".
+Author James Gavin viewed the refrain "Rain, wash away my sorrow, take away my pain" as expressing a desire for human connection and peace.
+Author Mark Bego has suggested that the lyrics also carry a sexual subtext, linking the song's use of rain to themes explored elsewhere on Erotica, particularly "Where Life Begins", which employs similar imagery as a metaphor for sexual arousal.
+Billboards Chuck Arnold interpreted the song as reflecting "love in the age of AIDS".